 Do the same rules apply for graduate nurses in regard to temporary permits?

-Answer: No. In addition to a job offer and temporary permit fee, proof of meeting the educational requirements for your degree is required.
+Answer: No. In addition to a job offer document and the temporary permit fee, you must provide proof of meeting the educational requirements for your degree.
 The permit is valid for up to 90 days from the date your degree was awarded.
-However, the permit expires if you are unsuccessful on the NCLEX.
+However, if you are unsuccessful on the NCLEX, the permit expires.